Tax reliefs for investment in UK businesses

 Venture capital trusts relief

 A Venture Capital Trust (VCT) is a quoted investment fund which invests in small and medium-sized companies – very broadly, the sort of companies which qualify for EIS status.
-Income tax relief is available for investments in the fund at 30% on up to £200,000 investment a year.
-This relief is withdrawn where the VCT shares are not held for a minimum of five years.
+You can get income tax relief for investments in the fund at 30% on up to £200,000 investment a year.
+This relief is withdrawn where you don’t hold the VCT shares for at least five years.
 Dividends paid out by the VCT on investments within the £200,000 annual limit are received free of income tax, and the subsequent sale of VCT shares is free of CGT.

 Conditions for the relief to apply include:

-• That the VCT itself must be listed on an EU regulated market;
+• The VCT itself must be listed on an EU regulated market,

-• That the VCT’s investments are diversified – no more than 15% of its investments can be in a single company;
+• The VCT’s investments must be diversified with no more than 15% of its investments in a single company,

-• That at least 70% (80% for accounting periods beginning on or after 6 April 2019) of its investments must be in ‘qualifying holdings’ – broadly, in UK resident companies (or companies with a UK permanent establishment) carrying on a qualifying trade.
+• At least 80% of its investments must be in ‘qualifying holdings’ – broadly, in UK resident companies (or companies with a UK permanent establishment) carrying on a qualifying trade.
 As with EIS and SEIS, certain trades are excluded.

 Capital gains tax reliefs